When Identity Overrides Incentives: Representational Choices as Governance Decisions in Multi-Agent LLM Systems: Related Work

 \subsection{Game-Theoretic Reasoning in LLMs}

-Early evidence suggests that LLMs can perform nontrivial reasoning about other agents in strategic settings, though such capabilities depend strongly on prompting and problem formulation~\cite{gandhi_etal_2023_strategic_reasoning_llms}.
-Systematic evaluations across canonical games confirm this fragility: models often deviate from rational best-response behavior ~\cite{fan_2023_rational_players_game_theory}, cooperate more than humans in Prisoner’s Dilemma settings~\cite{fontana_etal_2024_nicer_than_humans_pd}, and exhibit unstable strategies in repeated play~\cite{akata_2025_playing_repeated_games}.
-In strategic pricing environments, LLM agents can even exhibit collusive behavior, raising concerns about emergent coordination~\cite{fish_2025_algorithmic_collusion_llms}.
+LLMs perform nontrivial reasoning about other agents in strategic settings, though performance depends on prompting and problem formulation \cite{gandhi_etal_2023_strategic_reasoning_llms}.
+Systematic evaluations across canonical games confirm this fragility: models deviate from rational best-response behavior \cite{fan_2023_rational_players_game_theory}, cooperate more than humans in Prisoner's Dilemma settings \cite{fontana_etal_2024_nicer_than_humans_pd}, and exhibit unstable strategies in repeated play \cite{akata_2025_playing_repeated_games}.
+LLM agents exhibit collusive behavior in strategic pricing environments, a form of emergent coordination \cite{fish_2025_algorithmic_collusion_llms}.

-Benchmark driven work further quantifies these limitations.
-GTBench reveals substantial weakness in LLM strategic reasoning across structured tasks~\cite{duan_2024_gtbench}, while recursive look-ahead prompting can improve performance, although it does not eliminate failures~\cite{duan-etal-2024-reta}.
-More recent work reframes these behaviors through the lens of bounded rationality: both humans and LLMs deviate from Nash equilibrium in ways consistent with heuristic reasoning~\cite{zheng_2025_beyond_nash_bounded_rationality}, and LLM decisions often align more closely with behavioral game-theoretic patterns than with strict payoff maximization~\cite{jia2025llmstrategicreasoningagentic}.
+Benchmark-driven work quantifies these limitations.
+GTBench reveals substantial weakness in LLM strategic reasoning across structured tasks \cite{duan_2024_gtbench}, while recursive look-ahead prompting improves performance without eliminating failures \cite{duan-etal-2024-reta}.
+More recent work reframes these behaviors through bounded rationality: both humans and LLMs deviate from Nash equilibrium in ways consistent with heuristic reasoning \cite{zheng_2025_beyond_nash_bounded_rationality}, and LLM decisions align more closely with behavioral game-theoretic patterns than with strict payoff maximization \cite{jia2025llmstrategicreasoningagentic}.

-Across these studies, a consistent picture emerges: LLMs often rely on semantic and heuristic reasoning rather than explicit incentive optimization.
-Most prior evaluations, however, focus on two-player settings and do not isolate the role of payoff representation.
-One factor that may contribute, but has received limited attention, is the role-based identity framing used to condition agent behavior.
+LLMs rely on semantic and heuristic reasoning rather than explicit incentive optimization.
+Most prior evaluations focus on two-player settings, leaving payoff representation unexamined.
+Role-based identity framing conditions agent behavior but has not been isolated as a factor in strategic reasoning failures.